rednafi/md-url-check/README.md

 ## Installation

-Install the CLI using pip.
+Install the CLI using pip:

 ```
 pip install md-url-checker